Stich

 Stich has performed

-with numerous jazz artists and ensembles including: Julius Hemphill, Jon
+with numerous jazz artists and ensembles including: Julius Hemphill, Charles

-Ballantyne, Phil Dwyer, George McFetridge, Mike Murley, Lorne Lofsky, Bob
+Gayle, Jon Ballantyne, Phil Dwyer, George McFetridge, Mike Murley, Brownman

-is also one of the co-founders of the legendary 'Shuffle Demons', a band
+Molly Johnson.
+Stich is also one of the co-founders and co-leaders of the

 Stich has also worked